-We depend on the Fear Wear Foundation audits of our supply chain with regard to labor standards, laws and regulations.
-As a member of the Fair Wear Foundation, we are committed to compliance with minimum standards based on the "International Labor Organization" (ILO) in all production facilities around the world.
-100 percent of our production facilities in high-risk countries are audited by the Fair Wear Foundation.
+We depend on our supply chain’s Fair Wear audits with regard to labor standards, laws and regulations.
+As a member of Fair Wear, we are committed to compliance with minimum standards based on the "International Labor Organization" (ILO) in all production facilities around the world.
+100 percent of our production facilities in high-risk countries are audited by Fair Wear.
 Read more here

 With regard to product conformity, we observe many different laws, regulations and standards, including textile labeling, product safety (such as the drawcord standard for children's clothing), REACH, and the EU Chemicals Ordinance.
 For this purpose, we are involved in various associations and working groups in order to be informed of all changes at an early stage and to incorporate them into our products and product specifications.